Ceremony (Anna von Hausswolff album): Background and recording

 After releasing her debut album Singing from the Grave (2010), von Hausswolff moved from Gothenburg, Sweden to Copenhagen, Denmark.
 During that time, she played a synthesizer that featured the sound of a pipe organ, which gave her interest in that instrument.
 The album was recorded at the Annedal Church in Gothenburg which, despite having a small organ, von Hausswolff said that it "sounds really big because of the massive room, with cold walls made of stone."
 She previously performed in that church at the 2009 Way Out West.

 The singer stated that during the recording of Ceremony in 2012, she played the pipe organ for the first time; the instrument would later become prominent in her following albums.
 She added that "[o]nce I sat down and started playing, I knew that this was going to be a longterm relationship."
 The album was worked on over several months at producer Filip Leyman's Gothenburg studio.
 Von Hausswolff uploaded a series of YouTube clips of the recording process in the studio between May and June 2012.

 Music and lyrics

 Ceremony blends several musical styles.
 Primarily a gothic pop album, it also combines folk, drone, art pop, post-rock, noise, and ambient.
 The album makes prominent use of the pipe organ in nine tracks, differing sonically from Singing from the Grave, which used the piano as the main instrument.
 Other instruments present in Ceremony are piano, synthesizers, hand-claps, bass guitar, and discordant percussion.
-The lyrical themes are predominantly about death and loss, with von Hausswolff saying that the death of his grandfather inspired the album.
+The lyrical themes are predominantly about death and loss, with von Hausswolff saying that the death of her grandfather inspired the album.
 Fabiana Giovanetti of London in Stereo wrote that "the lyrics are positively Byron-esque, resembling the British Romantic decadence of the 1800s.